but212/rustica/README.md

 - **Special Purpose**
   - Various wrapper types (`First`, `Last`, `Min`, `Max`, etc.)

+- **Persistent Collections**
+  - `PersistentVector<T>` - An efficient immutable vector with structural sharing

+- **Transformers**
+  - `StateT<S, M, A>` - State monad transformer for combining state with other effects
+  - `ReaderT<E, M, A>` - Reader monad transformer for combining environment with other effects
+  - `WriterT<W, M, A>` - Writer monad transformer for combining logging with other effects
+  - Bidirectional conversion between monads and their transformer versions

 - **Optics**
   - `Lens` - For focusing on parts of structures